 Finally, you’ve completed every step along the way.
 Time to take all the data you’ve acquired and put it to work.
 Look at your customer experience and analyze if there are drop offs or issues.
 The wonderful thing about data is it presents an opportunity to experimentation.
 If something doesn’t work, fix it.
 If you have tactics that are amazing, see if you can optimize them.
 What’s amazing is, once you get the ball rolling, you will be able to swiftly make changes whenever you need to.

 And that’s it.
-If you follow these steps, you will be an inbound marketing guru!
+If you follow these steps, you will be an inbound marketing and digital trends guru!